tom-granig/JS-PRNG/README.md

 # JS-PRNG v0.2.1
-JS-PRNG is a small pseudorandom number generator written in JavaScript that can be used to generate any number of seemingly random numbers based on the given initial seed value and other inputs.
+JS-PRNG is a small pseudorandom number generator written in JavaScript that can be used to generate any number of seemingly random numbers based on the given initial 32-bit seed value and other inputs.
 Both numbers and strings are supported as valid seed values.
+It uses XOR operations as well as bit-shift operations to achieve pseudorandomness.
 The distribution of the random numbers is very uniform.

 DEMO nextBetween(): https://tom-granig.github.io/JS-PRNG/examples/Noise-Patterns.html<br>
 DEMO getNoise1D(x): https://tom-granig.github.io/JS-PRNG/examples/Noise-Patterns-getNoise1D.html<br>